How to Run a Successful Sale on Your WooCommerce Website

 When your coupon is ready, you can give it out to your users.
-How you distrubute the code will depend on its purpose.
-A coupon code could be part of a bigger marketing campaign or it could be intended only for specific customers.
+How you distribute the code will depend on its purpose.
+A coupon code could be part of a bigger marketing campaign, or it could be intended only for specific customers.
 As we mentioned earlier, you need to consider your sale’s aim carefully before starting as this will let you know who the recipients of your coupon code should be.

 3. Free Shipping

 Did you know that free shipping is the single most important incentive for online customers?
 It’s not hard to see why.
 Shipping costs can inflate an order’s final price considerably, especially if the customer is located far away from where your store is based.
-The allure of free (or even just reduced) shipping can therefore be a powerful motivator, convincing them to complete their purchase.
+The allure of free (or even just reduced) shipping can, therefore, be a powerful motivator, convincing them to complete their purchase.